8563a236e65cede7b14220e65c70ad5718144a3/mauritius-pds-tokenization/docs/source/index.rst

 Primarily, the way these projects are financed can be changed, minimizing risk for all parties.
-In normal operation, a contract known as a VEFA (vente en l’état futur d’achèvement).
+In normal operation, a contract known as a VEFA (vente en l’état futur d’achèvement) is used.
 These are used for selling off plan, usually with the following installment
 `terms <https://www.edbmauritius.org/media/3343/guidelines-pds_july-2020.pdf>`_: